 The SC-IQ engine specifically evaluates the topological nature of your social ties:

-Comparison: World Bank SOCAT vs. Perceived Social Support (MSPSS)
+Comparison: World Bank SOCAT (SC-IQ) vs. Perceived Social Support (MSPSS)

 Feature World Bank SOCAT (SC-IQ) MSPSS (Perceived Support)